the ART of the POSSIBLE - London SW19

 details in Section [3]

-• Every Training Session will be specified by Pace and/or a Personal Training Time and Distance in one or more of the Six Training Zones
+• Every Training Session will be specified by Pace and/or a Personal Training Time and Distance.
+They will be in one or more of the Six Training Zones that contain the five run training variables

 • You will have easy access to our trainers who will respond, usually, within 24 hours